olastor/decompound/README.md

 # Decompound

-Utility for finding all possible compound-combination for a german word using an own dictionary.
+Utility for trying to find possible compound-combination for a german word using an own dictionary.

 - Uses stemming for dictionary and scanning through word
 - Finds all possible combinations